Frequently Asked Questions

 See the academic advisors page for more information on getting help from an ECE advisor.

-Visit the senior year information page for complete details on applying for graduation.
+Visit the Graduation Information page for complete details on applying for graduation.

 An undergraduate may submit a senior petition to receive graduate credit provided that: